sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

 1. Next step is to install and set up the [Reva IOP (interoperability platform)]({{< ref "docs/Technical-documentation/IOP" >}}) acting as an Executive Module of your EFSS instance in the ScienceMesh.
 Reva allows you to use all available API to share various resources within ScienceMesh (data, apps,...).

-   Note: Reva version >=1.19 is necessary.
+   Note: Reva version >=1.19 AND <2.0 is necessary.
+Avoid Reva 2.x as this is for OCIS only and will not work with ownCloud10 nor Nextcloud.

 1. Then install an [integration application](../technical-documentation/iop/iop-nextcloud-owncloud10-integrations) that provides an interface between your EFSS and Reva.